The 144,000 Bond Servants

-Comparing the 144,000 bond servants to the original twelve sons of Jacob, the tribe of Dan is
+Comparing the 144,000 bond servants to the original twelve sons of Jacob, the tribe of Dan is missing and

-Josh 17:1).
-Although Manasseh was his grandson, Jacob accepted him as his son.
+his grandson, Jacob accepted him as his son.

-Then Jacob went on to say: Joseph, your two sons Ephraim and Manasseh were born in Egypt,
+Then Jacob went on to say: Joseph, your two sons Ephraim and Manasseh were born in Egypt, but I

-yours, but their inheritance will come from Ephraim and Manasseh.
+inheritance will come from Ephraim and Manasseh.
 (Gen 48:5-6)

 2. There are many hypotheses for Dan's omission, for Joseph's inclusion instead of his other son Ephraim

 (who Jacob recognized as greater than Manasseh [Gen 48:8-20]!), and the difference in

 the presentation order; but, there is no clear explanation found in the Bible.

 For Messianic Jews, this information is of particular interest, because it defines special a role God has for them in this

 period of judgment.
 And it seems apparent that Joseph had additional sons after Manasseh and Ephraim from which 12,000 sealed

 bond servants would come.